ucozlab/react-redux/guide-2-container-components/README.md

 ## Search Layout

-The concept of the Search Layout was mostly done to convey nested layouts in the first tutorial.
-It doesn't have a whole lot of real purpose like a search bar, but in this guide it just has some static information which doesn't change.
+The main purpose of the Search Layout component was to convey nested layouts in the first tutorial.
+It doesn't yet serve us any in the Container Components tutorial to utilize it.
+Therefore, it just has some static information which is not yet hooked up to state.
 In the third guide, we will make this information more meaningful.

 ## Axios

 As discussed in the tutorial, we use [axios](https://github.com/mzabriskie/axios) for our AJAX (XHR) requests.
-However, the components don't make XHR requests directly from their `componentWillMount()` methods as the tutorial showed.
+However, the components don't make XHR requests directly from their `componentDidMount()` methods as the tutorial showed.
 Instead, all database API requests exist in the `/app/api` folder.
-This just helps keep the components cleaner looking and smaller.
+The `componentDidMount()` methods will use those outside files for XHR requests.
+This just helps keep the component size down and helps them to look cleaner.

 ## Delete Strategy

 In the tutorial, we showed how events can be passed from Container Components down to Presentational Components.
-But in the case of our _delete_ functionality, we have a new problem to solve that wasn't covered in the tutorial.
+But in the case of our _delete_ functionality, we have a new problem to solve that wasn't covered well in the tutorial directly, however it was in the [CodePen example](http://codepen.io/bradwestfall/pen/oxBGRa) though

 The problem is that the `deleteUser()` method needs to know which user to delete.
 All the delete buttons are created in a loop which is where we happen to have access to the rest of the user's information via the `user` object.
 So we tell React that when it calls the `deleteUser()` method, to do so with the respective user's `id`.
 This is what is happening here: